 An example of where your technology Rolodex IS CRITICAL

-Now just because I don’t think a strong Rolodex generally leads the list of important attributes in software or hardware sales, that doesn’t mean I feel that way in every aspect of the business.
+Now just because I don’t think a strong Rolodex generally leads the list of important attributes in software or hardware sales, that doesn’t mean I feel that way in every aspect of the technology business.
 The best example of when it’s VERY important is when raising capital from institutional sources, such as venture capitalists.
 Not only is it important to personally know them (or get an introduction from someone who knows them well) before a fund-raising approach, it’s critical to a bizarre degree.
 It’s not absolutely universal, but if you approach many (if not most) VCs without leveraging an existing relationship they have, you may in fact have blown any chance with them in the future – no matter how impressive the value proposition of your business.
 So this is a case where having a strong network and Rolodex in place is paramount–but the details of this is better left for another article.

 If you liked this post please share it with you colleagues using the “share” buttons below: